prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 {% highlight js %}
 {
   meta: {
-    iabSubCatId: '<iab sub category>', // only needed if you want to ensure competitive separation },
+    primaryCatId: '<iab sub category>', // only needed if you want to ensure competitive separation },
   video: {
     context: 'adpod',